ncinme/ncinme/README.md

 - 👋 Hi, I’m @ncinme
-- 👀 I’m interested in becoming a better software engineer
+- 👀 I’m interested in becoming a better software professional
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python APIs
 - 📫 How to reach me - email is the best option!!